Tandysony/blog/pages/about.md

 feature-img: "assets/img/fullsize/wall_e.jpeg"
 ---

 My name is **Suo Tan**, you can call me **Tandy** as well.
-I’m a Full-Stack Developer & Team Leader, co-founder and former President of RnDGo Inc, a Montreal-based AI startup.
+I’m a Full-Stack Developer & Team Leader at RnDGo Inc - a Montreal-based AI startup.
 I received my Ph.D. degree in Industrial Engineering from Concordia University, and Master’s degree in Robotics from the University of Guelph.
 I’m a passionate software developer, and have years of hands-on experience in developing enterprise-level online and offline Content Management Systems (CMS), using a broad range of technologies: Python (Django), JavaScript (jQuery and Vue.js/Node.js), CSS, HTML5, MySQL, C#, .NET and AWS.

 At RnDGo, apart from playing a management role, I lead the dev team to develop and improve our online services.
 The process of from zero to one brings me tremendous pressure and pleasure.
 I have learned so much that I could not even have thought of over the past years.